From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day trips.

 - Holiday Shoppers Fair at the 40th Street Convention Hall featuring Christmas-related crafts, and holiday items.
 Nov.
 26–28, 2021.

 - Winter-fest of Lights.
-In late November until January 2, a small train takes you on a trip through a world of Christmas lights including religious and secular themes.
+From late November through January 2, a small train takes you on a trip through a world of Christmas lights including religious and secular themes.
 At 127th Street, Northside Park.

 - A Victorian Christmas in Berlin with horse and carriage rides, home tours, and music.
 Events go on the whole month of December in the quaint town of Berlin, several miles west of Ocean City, south of Route 50.